katafrakt/hanami-shrine/README.md

 ### Testing

 Testing is done against 3 major database engines: PostgreSQL, MySQL and sqlite3.
 It is steered by environment variable `DB`.
-To run locally, forst `cp .env.travis .env`, then put values matching your local configuration there.
+To run locally, first `cp .env.travis .env`, then put values matching your local configuration there.
 After that, you can test all three versions:

 ```
 DB=sqlite bundle exec rake